Chia-Network/chialisp-web/docs/puzzles/cats.md

 The TAIL program is powerful and flexible.
 It has control over, and access to, many things.
 This gives a programmer a lot of control, but also a great deal of responsibility.

-    WARNING: If the TAIL is not programmed correctly, then tokens may be minted by attackers, rendering the asset worthless.
+>**Warning**: If the TAIL is not programmed correctly,
+>then tokens may be minted by attackers,
+>rendering the asset worthless.

 A TAIL should follow all of the conventional rules of security that any Chialisp program responsible for locking up money should follow.